scmacdon/AWSBlog/README.md

 ![AWS Blog Application](images/phone2.png)

-This blog post guides you through creating an AWS application that uses Spring Boot.
+This development article guides you through creating an AWS application that uses Spring Boot.
 After you develop the application, you'll learn how to deploy it to Elastic Beanstalk.

 ## Prerequisites